KarenOk/SAP-1-Computer/README.md

 The SAP-1 computer is the first stage in this evolution and contains the basic necessities for a functional computer.
 Its primary purpose is to develop a basic understanding of how a computer works, interacts with memory and other parts of the system like input and output.
 The instruction set is very limited and is simple.

 In this project, I together with a group of people implement a SAP-1 computer using an FPGA (Field Programmable Gate Array) - an integrated circuit designed to be configured by a customer or a designer after manufacturing - and the FPGA programmed using VHDL (VHSIC-HDL, Very High Speed Integrated Circuit Hardware Description Language).
-[The collated report about this project can be found in this document](https://drive.google.com/file/d/17fH-JBU5OX_4AG123AO47y879YxzmDwX/view?usp=sharing).

 ## Table of Content